 Curatorally© is the concept of curator + ally, which is the heart of & soul of my professional mission: seeking social cohesion through creativity and critical-thinking as transformative experiences in museums.
 Through contemporary art exhibits, museum public programs, and collaborative partnerships I create public spaces where innovation, dialogue, creativity, and critical thinking thrive.

-When I started working in systemic shift, or the effort to decolonize and empathize museums, I was pushing back against a culture of inequity from a position of powerlessness.
-My career began the same as most careers: at the bottom rung of the ladder.
-From a position of operational support, not leadership, I began my resistance.
-I sought out working, almost exclusively, in identity museums (African-American and Women) because these missions were already presenting stories of resistance — defiance in the face of oppression and marginalization.
+When I started working in systemic shift, or the effort to decolonize and dismantle white supremacy in museums, I was pushing back against a culture of inequity from an antiracist, liberatory practice that I didn’t see reflected in much of museum work.
+Nevertheless from a position of operational support, not institutional leadership, I began my resistance.
+I sought out working, almost exclusively, in identity museums (African-American and Womxn) because these missions were already presenting stories of resistance — defiance in the face of oppression and marginalization.
 So, though not occupying a seat of power, I was able to craft my personal mission statement in reflection of radical history.

 Position, power, and place employ a significant role in the way that we talk about and activate change.
 I hope to empower my fellow changemakers at all experience levels, across all backgrounds, in museums.
-I’m elated to have dedicated 10 years and counting to GLAM [Galleries, Libraries, Archives, Museums] work.
-I’m especially proud of the past 5 years, and my commitment to shifting the museum/art profession into equitable practice.
+I’m elated to have dedicated 12+ years and counting to GLAM [Galleries, Libraries, Archives, Museums] work.
+I’m especially proud of the collective power I’ve been a part of, and my commitment to shifting the museum/art profession into equitable practice.

 The smallest spark can catalyze change.